discojohnson/homelab-k8s-omni-bootstrap/README.md

 - Authentik is already deployed and accessible via DNS and has SSL configured
 - omni.whatever DNS entry is already created and points to the IP of the Omni VM
 - Brew is installed on the Omni VM (https://github.com/Homebrew/install)
+- Run your own local DNS (Pihole, etc) as you'll need to create a bunch of DNS entries you probably don't need publicly nor do you want to manage local hosts files

 ## Omni VM Prereqs
 - Debian Trixie